zotonic/zotonic/doc/developer-guide/notifications.rst

   ``admin_menu``) to build up the admin navigation menu, where each observer is called to add menu entries to the menu.

-.. seealso:: :ref:`list of all notifications <notifications reference>`